surecam-01/surecam-api-test/README.md

 ## POSTMAN HELPER

-This collection includes a Postman collection of requests to see interact with the rails api functionality.
+This collection includes a [Postman collection](https://github.com/surecam-01/surecam-api-test/blob/main/public/SURECAM.postman_collection.json) of requests so that one can interact readily with the rails api functionality.